-Family goals create a sense of unity, help maintain the family’s focus on what is important, and helps provide an opportunity for family members to work together towards a common goal.
-They can also have unexpected benefits like boosting self-esteem with children who are a part of family goals.
+Family goals create a sense of unity, help maintain the family’s focus on what is important, and help provide an opportunity for each individual to work together towards a common goal.
+They can also have unexpected benefits like boosting self-esteem with children who are a part of goals setting.

 How are family goals different from parenting goals?

 Parenting goals are the goals parents have for their children.
 They might be values they want to instill in their children, experiences they want their children to have, and skills they want their children to learn.
 It’s also about the way their kids meet these goals.
 Parenting goals generally follow a specific style of parenting.